 Here are a few things to keep in mind when making a meal plan for breastfeeding:

-- try to include milk boosting foods in every meal
+- try to include foods to boost milk supply in every meal

 - avoid foods that are high in sugar and carbs